 Inpatient treatment is an intensive form of care that provides drug-addicted patients with close supervision and help throughout their recovery process.
 The benefits are more than enough reason to consider it as a recovery option.
 Inpatient treatment often allows addicts to heal alongside other addicts that are struggling with the same problem; providing all patients with a support group and a sense of community.
 Inpatient treatment also puts tried and true methods to use for helping users steer away from their drugs of choice and unearth the underlying causes of their addiction.

 In most cases, inpatient treatment is the only legitimate shot at beating addiction for a user.
-If you or someone you know is struggling with the use of mephedrone, don’t hesitate to research inpatient treatment and begin considering the options.
+If you or someone you know is struggling with the use of the stimulant drug Mephedrone, don’t hesitate to research inpatient treatment and begin considering the options.